-NutriSource Grain Free dog food gets the Advisor’s second tier rating of 4 stars.
+NutriSource Grain Free Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-The NutriSource Grain Free product line lists six dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The NutriSource Grain Free product line includes six dry dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.

-- NutriSource Grain Free Large Breed Lamb Formula
+- NutriSource Grain Free Lamb Meal (4.5 stars)

-- NutriSource Grain Free Large Breed Chicken Formula
+- NutriSource Grain Free Large Breed Lamb Meal

 NutriSource Grain Free Heartland Select